 Elizabeth remembers all this as she steps into her office-Silvia’s former office.
 She sits behind the massive desk without bothering to close the door.
 She turns on her laptop and attempts to work.
 But concentrating is difficult.
 Her mind keeps drifting back to Richard.
 Then she feels his presence.
 She has long noticed that she can smell him from a distance.
 And not just his cologne, because she can smell him even out in the farm with his body covered with sweat and cow dung.
 It is his presence.
 His powerful, masculine presence.

 She looks up.

 There he is, not far from her desk.
 He is looking at her in the strangest way possible.
 She can feel her intestines churn.
-It is a strange look, but a strangely adoring look.
+It is not just a strange look, but a strangely adoring look.
 She has fantasized about him before.
-But those have just been that fantasies.
-There have even been moments, in the past year, when she thought she saw him gazing at her, but she has always dismissed it as the deceptive workings of her brain.
+But those have been just that: fantasies.
+There have even been moments in the past year when she thought she saw him gazing at her, but she has always dismissed it as the deceptive workings of her brain.

 But this look right now is real.

 She stares at him but says nothing.
 She hopes her emotions are in check but internally her bowels are wreaking havoc and her pulse is on the verge of explosion.
 So when he turns to leave, her heart sinks.

 Then, just as he reaches the door, he turns back and faces her.